 The word “passenger” in the name does not mean the pigeon liked to hitch rides on other animals (nor should the passenger pigeon be confused with the carrier pigeon, an entirely different animal).
 Rather, the name apparently comes from the French word passage, which means, roughly, “passage” (or “transit” or “crossing”); it referred to the birds’ massive and frequent migrations.
 The adjective form of passage is passager, and this apparently became “passenger” in English via folk etymology.
 The scientific name is Ectopistes migratorius, which means, more or less, “migrating wanderer.”

 Passenger pigeons, a relative of the Mourning Dove, were remarkable in several respects.
-They could fly very fast—upwards of 60 mph (about 100kph)—though they did not use this speed for hunting; they ate mostly nuts, seeds, and berries.
+They could fly unusually fast—upwards of 60 mph (about 100kph)—though they did not use this speed for hunting; they ate mostly nuts, seeds, and berries.
 They were extremely social animals that liked to live and travel in large groups at all times.
-A roosting colony could comprise well over 100,000,000 birds and cover more than 800 square miles (2000 sq km) of forest, with as many as 100 nests per tree.
+A roosting colony could comprise well over one million birds and cover more than 800 square miles (2000 sq km) of forest, with as many as 100 nests per tree.
 When a flock migrated, it moved in an almost solid unit that could stretch for 300 miles (500 km); observers frequently remarked that they darkened the sky for days at a time.
 Around the beginning of the 16th century, passenger pigeons may have constituted as much as 40% of the bird population of the United States—up to 5 billion individuals—and, according to some estimates, were in fact the most numerous bird on Earth.

 So Much for Safety in Numbers